What are the benefits of Twitter for business?

 Secondly, the ability to send personal messages also means a business can provide helpful customer service, adding a further personal touch to the social media channel.
 Larger businesses have utilised this effective communication tool through the creation of Twitter accounts specifically for support teams, which offer real-time technical support and aim to maintain customer satisfaction.
 One such company making use of this is GoDaddy, whose Twitter account GoDaddy Help posts regular updates regarding the service status of its site, as well as replies to any questions customers may have.

-Because of the hashtag and trending features, Twitter is possibly the best social media platform in 2018 for users to view a large array of opinions, reviews, news and updates regarding a certain topic.
+Because of the hashtag and trending features, Twitter is possibly the best social media platform for users to view a large array of opinions, reviews, news and updates regarding a certain topic.
 These are integral features of Twitter and allow for information to spread worldwide quickly.
 Referring to the growth of the social media channel in 2017, Twitter was the one platform people felt they could turn to for quick, easy communication after Donald Trump won the presidential election.

 Twitter can also be a beneficial marketing tool for businesses whose target market are those ranging from the ages of 21-50, because 30% of online adults under the age of 50 are active on the social media channel.
-This is coupled with the fact that user engagement and consumption on Twitter is extremely high – content consumption rose a massive 25% from 2014 to 2016!
+This is coupled with the fact that user engagement and consumption Twitter is extremely high – content consumption rose a massive 25% from 2014 to 2016!

 Findings conducted in a survey from Constant Contact found that 60% of a brand’s followers were more likely to either purchase or recommend a service or product after following the brand on Twitter.
-This evidences the high user engagement and content consumption associated with the social media platform in 2018 and is, therefore, a positive of using this social media channel for business.
+This evidences the high user engagement and content consumption associated with the social media platform and is, therefore, a positive of using this social media channel for business.

 A Twitter success story

-Marks and Spencer, the British multinational retailer, centred its 2016 Christmas campaign around woman aged 45-plus after it was found to be losing relevance among women in this age bracket.
+Marks and Spencer, the British multinational retailer, centred its 2016 Christmas campaign around women aged 45-plus after it was found to be losing relevance among women in this age bracket.
 Marks and Spencer’s Christmas campaign was based on Mrs Claus and primarily took this campaign to Twitter, calling it #LoveMrsClaus.
 The day after the advert was broadcast, #LoveMrsClaus topped the trending topics list, showing how successful the Twitter campaign was for business.
 As a result, there was a 12% increase in favourability and an 11-37% increase in recall among women in the 45-plus age bracket.

 Twitter negatives for business

 Firstly, the reputation of a business is established quickly on Twitter and will most likely change if followers feel a business page is posting spammy tweets.
-If a user’s tweets become excessive and are focussed around trying to sell a product, rather than trying to engage with a potential customer, the user may lose followers.
-With this in mind, it becomes clear that creating a popular and successful business page which the community can engage with, in 2018 is an arduous task.
+If a user’s tweets become excessive and are focussed on trying to sell a product, rather than trying to engage with a potential customer, the user may lose followers.
+With this in mind, it becomes clear that creating a popular and successful business page which the community can engage with, is an arduous task.
 It may not always be worth it for businesses, because this time and effort could perhaps be put into something more beneficial.

 Furthermore, the extremely public and immediate nature of Twitter, allowing for tweets to be sent out to the masses, can also be negative for business.
 Businesses are able to quickly engage with their customers and tailor tweets specific to these customers as a result of the immediacy of sharing via the social media channel.
 However, this also means that customers are able to publicly voice complaints they may have regarding a product or service.
 A common analogy often made about Twitter is that it’s like two people are talking loudly in a bar, so loudly in fact that everyone else can overhear their conversation!